Overview of Short Stock Buy-Ins & Close-Outs

 Introduction

-Clients holding short stock positions (including short positions resulting from option assignments or exercises) are at risk of having these positions bought-in and closed out by IBKR, oftentimes with little or no advance notice.
-This is a risk which is inherent in short selling and generally outside the control of the client.
+Clients holding short stock positions (including short positions resulting from option assignments or exercises) are at risk of having these positions bought-in and closed out by us, oftentimes with little or no advance notice.
+This is risk which is inherent in short selling and generally outside the control of the client.
 “Buy-ins” are conducted in accordance with regulatory rules that dictate how and when buy-ins are conducted.

-While similar in their effect, the term “buy-in” refers to an action taken by a third party and a “close-out” refers to an action taken by IBKR.
+While similar in their effect, the term “buy-in” refers to an action taken by a third party and a “close-out” refers to an action taken by us.
 These actions typically result from one of three events:

 1. The shares required to be delivered when a short sale settles cannot be borrowed;